all about the French silicone breast implants case: risks, successful compensations and other updated information for the PIP victims

 PIP had opted for the EC declaration of conformity procedure (complete quality assurance system).
 This meant that TUV was responsible for evaluating the design records of medical devices as well as the entire quality assurance system and its application.
-This includes, among other things, strict control of the raw materials used.
+This includes, among other things, strict control of raw materials.
 The notified body is the only one to control the manufacturer.
 It is a real delegation of public service.
 Health control services such as ANSM intervene only in the event of an alert on a health risk.

 10. What are the charges against TUV?

 To date, no victim has been fully compensated.
-The French patients who came forward within the deadlines set by Allianz were able to share the three million euros that the insurer had allocated following court decisions.
+The French patients who applied within the deadlines set by Allianz were able to share the three million euros that the insurer had allocated following court decisions.
 This way of compensation is now extinct.
 Patients who paid for their initial PIP transaction by credit card could request a refund via their credit card insurance.

 So far the only procedure that opens the way to full compensation is the civil action against TUV Rheinland led by Olivier Aumaitre.

 22000 victims received a preliminary compensation of 3000 euros.
 This provision was intended to cover the cost of removal of implants as well as the cost of expertise.
 This must allow the court to decide on the final amounts for each victim individually.

 The criminal trial against TUV leaders gave an indication of the amounts that victims can hope to obtain.
 The court had sentenced Jean-Claude Mas and the other defendants to compensate the 7000 civil parties.
 The amounts allocated have not been paid, however, the convicted persons being insolvent.

 Victims who have no particular complications can expect 6,000 euros in respect of non-pecuniary damage and the reimbursement of withdrawal and replacement costs.